foundry/foundry.github.io/_posts/2015-10-24-facebook-me-stupid.md

 Their business model _requires_ that they don’t even see anything wrong with this.

-Now their app is exposed as draining battery because it is always-on in the background.
+Now their app is exposed as draining battery because it is always on in the background.
 Gathering who-knows-what-data about you.

 And we and they are calling this a __bug__?